lytedev/e2e-web-test-skeleton/readme.md

 You can see a list of gulp tasks (test suites) with `gulp --tasks`.
 You can run all appropriate tests with the default task, which is run with just `gulp`.

+# TODO

+* Implement default tasks and the handling of them
+* Find out what's up with suites running weird on 'watch'-style tasks